PropStrut/PropStrut/README.md

 This is where I can write a profile.

-I'm wondering how this is different than the GitHub Profile I already have.
+I'm wondering how this is different than the GitHub Profile in the sidebar.